voidbydefault/oracle-GL-analysis/README.md

 ## Introduction

-This VBA for Excel script parses Oracle's standard General Ledger Account Analysis Report for a 360 view what's hitting your GLs and a deeper dive into financial / data analysis, and audit.
+This VBA for Excel script parses Oracle's standard General Ledger Account Analysis Report for a 360 view on what's hitting your GLs and a deeper dive into financial / data analysis, and audit.

 ![image](https://github.com/voidbydefault/oracle-GL-analysis/assets/101434467/0398772e-2a5f-46c3-a6b1-97d0b0ac6624)